solace-fi/solace-docs/docs/dev-docs/contracts/interface/ICpFarm.md

   event FarmEndSet(
   )
 ```
-Emitted when the end block is changed.
+Emitted when the end time is changed.